ohir/oconf-std/README.md

     These can be used for many purposes, eg. as a hint for translator.

       […]. 'meta' contains a string (…) that is accessible after parse.
-        %. 'meta' for this line is given in a value of the next line.
+        %. 'join meta'.
+Annotation for the value of this line is given as value in the next line.

-    Pragmas can be joined.
+    Pragmas can be chained.
 Eg. |\^[xyType]. pragma string means: preserve trailing space, unquote escapes then add an endline.
     The 'meta' block pragma likely provides a value's type.